PurrCoding/cinema/README.md

 By default, only YouTube is supported with Chromium (x86-64).
 To benefit from the other Cinema services you should consider using CEF Codec Fix

+This fork of Cinema does not use the official urls of PixelTailGames, but are stored in this GitHub repo and are hosted via [Cloudflare Pages](https://pages.cloudflare.com/).

 #### Links ####
 * [Original Repo](https://github.com/pixeltailgames/cinema)
 * [CEF Codec Fix](https://github.com/solsticegamestudios/GModCEFCodecFix)